iamdtang/skaterdav85.github.io/_posts/_2015-01-01-template-method-pattern.md

 categories: ['JavaScript', 'Design Patterns']
 ---

 Over the past year I have been reading a lot about design patterns.
-One of the patterns I learned about is the Template Method pattern.
+One of the patterns I learned about was the Template Method pattern.
 After reading about it, I realized that I had already been using it and found there was a name for it.
 I wanted to show a practical example of this pattern where I used it to create reusable Autocomplete components.

 As defined on [Wikipedia](http://en.wikipedia.org/wiki/Template_method_pattern), the template method pattern states: